Courtesy of Nathaniel Philbrick

 Photo courtesy of Crown Publishing Group

-Max Brooks really isn’t kidding when it comes to zombies.
+Max Brooks, author of World War Z, really isn’t kidding when it comes to zombies.

 Photo by Tony Cook

 In her memoir Men We Reaped, Jesmyn Ward attempts to understand the links in the untimely deaths of her brother and four friends.